• Home

 Step 1: Import the Necessary Data into Excel

 Start by bringing in the data you need.
-Whether it’s from a database, external file, or manual input, ensure the data is accurate and complete.
+Whether it’s from a database, an external file, or manual input, ensure the data is accurate and complete.
 Clean data is the foundation of a reliable dashboard.

 Step 2: Set Up Your Workbook